DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 An online exam might be useful if:

-- You’re traveling and can’t get to your regular doctor
+- You’re traveling and can’t get to your regular optometrist or ophthalmologist

-- You want to monitor your vision between doctor visits
+- You want to monitor your vision between eye doctor visits

 - You maintain your regular eye exams with a qualified eye care professional to test the health of your eyes